 Dr. Susan Edgar-Smith serves as the Dean of the College of Education, one of the leading private university Education programs in the state of Pennsylvania.
-Students from diverse backgrounds have access to a broad range of delivery methods and programming from associate, to bachelor's, to six different master's degrees, and an impressive number of certification opportunities.
-The College will add a doctoral program in the summer of 2019.
+Students from diverse backgrounds have access to a broad range of delivery methods and programming from associate, to bachelor's, to seven different master's degrees, and an impressive number of certification opportunities.
 Susan formerly led Eastern’s graduate programs in School Counseling and Psychology for over a decade.

 As Dean of the College of Education, Dr. Edgar-Smith facilitates innovative and justice-focused programming delivered by her fellow education faculty members.
 Dr. Edgar-Smith and colleagues are expanding programs in the areas of science, technology, engineering and math (STEM) as there is a high demand for these skilled professionals in the current workplace.
 As a licensed clinical developmental and certified school psychologist, she has brought a brain-based, trauma focused approach to the College’s programs, geared toward maximizing student resiliency and social-emotional learning.
 Over the past few years, the College of Education has been the recipient of numerous Pennsylvania Department of Education and a William Penn Foundation Early Childhood Education grants allowing the development of strong partnerships with two-year and community college programs.